dbafromthecold/SQLServerKubernetesHelm/slides.md

 ### Session Aim
 <!-- .slide: style="text-align: left;"> -->
-To provide an overview of Helm and how it can be used to deploy applications (SQL Server) to Kubernetes
+To provide an overview of Helm and how it can be used to deploy applications to Kubernetes

 ---